Kibbu92/CustumQuantumTensorflow/paper/paper.md

 # Research Impact Statement

 The proposed QuLayer framework provides a reproducible and GPU-accelerate implementation of HQNNs through a fully TensorFlow-native design, embedding parameterized quantum circuits directly into standard deep learning workflows.
-Comparison with PennyLane-based implementations demonstrates that the proposed approach reproduces the behavior of established quantum simulation frameworks with high numerical accuracy.
-In terms of computational performance, QuLayer achieves significant reductions in execution time compared to existing HQNN pipelines, while maintaining equivalent  predictive accuracy across benchmark datasets such as MNIST and FashionMNIST.
+The framework has been rigorously evaluated in terms of accuracy and computatinal time using standard benchmark datasets (MNIST and FashionMNIST).

 A key aspect of this work is its reproducibility: the implementation is fully open-source, relies exclusively on standard TensorFlow operations, and is compatible with GPU execution on Windows systems without requiring external quantum simulation backends.
 These characteristics make QuLayer immediately usable for hybrid